yanggggjie/rising-repo/README.md

 ### roadmap

+- v0.13   big query ✅

+  - Migrate to google big query  ✅
+  - Update data at shorter intervals 🗓️
+  - More data is available, adding more key information 🗓️

 - v0.12 optimize

-  - Switching filters is slow 🚧
+  - Switching filters is slow  ✅
   - Add animation, scrolling, hovering and more 🚧